 Follow up with a polite reminder a week or two before your letters are due.
 This is a good opportunity to thank them for writing the letter and offer to send any additional information they may need.

-It’s common courtesy to send a short thank you note to each individual who wrote a letter on your behalf.
+It’s common courtesy to send a short thank-you note to each individual who wrote a letter on your behalf.
 Express your appreciation for their support with a mailed handwritten note or email.
-And be sure to update your recommenders with the good news when you’re accepted to the role.
+Also, update your recommenders with the good news when you accept the role.

-Teachers and faculty members sometimes get inundated with requests to write recommendation letters around the time when college application deadlines roll around.
-Asking well in advance will allow them to spend some time and attention on your letter.
-For professional recommenders, try to ask three weeks in advance.
+Teachers and faculty members sometimes get inundated with requests to write recommendation letters when college application deadlines roll around.
+Asking well in advance will allow them to spend time and attention on your letter.
+For professional recommendations, try to ask three weeks in advance.

-There are many reasons someone may not feel comfortable writing a letter of recommendation for you.
+Someone may feel uncomfortable writing a letter of recommendation for you for various reasons.
 And it may not have anything to do with you or your qualifications.
 This person might not feel like they know you well enough or cannot speak to the skills and qualifications of the role you’re applying for.

 You want letters of recommendation that vouch for you without hesitation.
 If someone hesitates or turns down your request, you’re better off asking someone else who can write you a strong recommendation.

-This is especially if you had a positive working relationship with your manager.
-Get a letter now while the memories of the impact you’ve made are still fresh in your manager’s mind.
+This is especially true if you have a positive working relationship with your manager.
+Get a letter now while your manager's memories of your impact are still fresh.
 You’ll have it ready to submit to potential employers.

 Use this template to get you started on your letter of recommendation request.
 You can download the template here.